Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/src/resources/management-groups/README.md

 - Decisions
-    - Do we want to introduce Soverign Management Groups?
+    - Do we want to introduce Sovereign Management Groups?